An Inspiration

 Justin was quickly accepted and moved into the Shepherd Center, one of the nation's leading rehabilitation hospitals specializing in spinal cord injuries, in Atlanta where he remained until early March 2005.
 Justin and his family are so grateful for the support he received at Shepherd.
 They not only do everything in their power to encourage healing, but they help the patients and their families learn how to live again.

-Justin now resides in an apartment just North of Atlanta.
-He attends college and serves on the boards of several committees and organizations involved with disability rights and advocacy.
-He continuously works to ensure that he and other individuals with disabilities are as independent as possible.
-Although his paralysis condition, because of ventilator dependency, still requires constant monitoring, it has been unable to extinguish his passion for life.
-He continues to jump out of airplanes, hang glide, and in general seek out, experience, and revel in all life has to offer.
-He continues to chase adventure as much as he can, and he hopes to help others with disabilities chase their dreams as well.
-Justin has his battles with paralysis, and living life to its fullest is one that he chooses to win.
-There are no limits.
+After his injury, Justin attended college and served on the boards of several committees and organizations involved with disability rights and advocacy.
+He continuously worked to ensure that he and other individuals with disabilities were as independent as possible.
+Although his paralysis condition, because of ventilator dependency, required constant monitoring, it was unable to extinguish his passion for life.
+He continued to jump out of airplanes, hang glide, and in general seek out, experience, and revel in all life has to offer.
+He continued to chase adventure as much as he possible, and he tried to help others with disabilities chase their dreams as well.
+Justin had his battles with paralysis, but making every moment count was his top priority.
+There are no limits!

 Copyright 2005 Justin Cochran Spinal Chord Injury Foundation Inc. , All rights reserved